uunlu/bojanv91.github.io/Snow/_posts/2015-10-24-opinionated-request-response-with-metadata-every-day-use-with-aspnet-webapi.md

 In this article, I will try to explain how I design and use `Request / Response` classes in my default web API design approach.

-Working with web apps, I can see some usage patterns emerge in how we structure the `Response` classes.
-The most common response structures can be segregated in 3 forms: single, paged list and errors response.
-Besides the actual data, now days we also need additional context information or with other words - metadata.
+Working with web apps, I have witnessed some usage patterns emerge in how we structure the `Response` classes.
+The most common response structures can be segregated in 3 forms: single, paged list and error responses.
+Besides the actual data, now days we also need additional context information or in another word - metadata.
 Let's dive in. <!--excerpt-->

 > [Request/Response design pattern](http://www.servicedesignpatterns.com/ClientServiceInteractions/RequestResponse) is the most common pattern used in client-server interactions.
-It is used when the client must have an immediate response or wants the service to complete a task without delay.
-Request/Response begins when the client establishes a connection to the service.
-Once a connection has been established, the client sends its request and waits for a response.
-The service processes the request as soon as it is received and returns a response over the same connection.
+It is used when a client must have an immediate response or wants the service to complete a task without delay.
+Request/Response begins when a client establishes a connection to the service.
+Once a connection is established, the client sends its request and waits for a response.
+The service processes the request as soon as it receives and returns a response over the same connection.

 Wikipedia explanation about metadata: